marekpiatek/ipc-win/README.md

 Conclusion
 ===
 - When making few big data exchanges then IPC(syncronization and memory copying) is neglectable if to compare with object serialization to byte array.
-Better having simple objects (e.g. string or array of string) for IPC.
+Better having simple objects (e.g. string or array of string or with sequential memory layout) for IPC.
 - Adhoc byte array serialization is viable solution because using objects translation to serializable(Protobuf) messages can happen to be unallowable overhead.
-- Need find ways to optimize chaty conversations.
+- Need find ways to optimize chaty(many small requests) conversations.
 E.g. tuning syncronization, IPC buffers, batching.

 Measurments
 ===========
 [Machine specification]
 ---

+NOTE: next requests/respones are synchronous with one sending process and one single threaded waiting process

 Client sending raw bytes via Shared Memory
 ---